earlvanze/Paragon-MLS-API-Interface/README.md

 <a href="https://www.biggerpockets.com/renewsblog/easily-analyzing-rental-properties-four-square-method/">BiggerPockets.com</a>

-You should have an agent send you a listing from your region's MLS in order to get the GUID from the URL, which is used to pull the listings in that ID.
+You should have an agent send you a listing from your region's MLS in order to get the GUID ("MLS ID") from the URL, which is used to pull the listings in that ID.

 Alternatively, if you know your local MLS System ID, you can pass that in along with a text file containing a list of MLS numbers you're interested in analyzing.
+The System ID is usually the subdomain of *.paragonrels.com or *.fnimls.com but this may be different for your region.
 Given only the System ID and the MLS number, the Paragon API can return the listing's information.

 However, each MLS system is slightly different in the formatting of their listings (and sometimes, listings within the same MLS system are different from each other) and thus, the json result from the get_properties() function is formatted differently and parses slightly differently.
- If you encounter errors in parsing the json (but the json files are properly created in the "listings" folder, you may need to adjust the parse_json() code inside the nested try-except blocks to fit your listings' general format so it can be parsed properly.
+ If you encounter errors in parsing the json even though the json files are properly created in the "listings" folder, you may need to adjust the parse_json() code inside the nested try-except blocks to fit your listings' general format so it can be parsed properly.